Skip to content

 def my_function():

-# Errors will be automatically analyzed and stored in MongoDB
+# Errors are automatically analyzed and stored in MongoDB

 try: